 The more she talked, the more animated she became.
-The man opposite looked on astounded; his wife expressed her appreciation and sympathy by node and smiles directed toward the baby.
+The man opposite looked on astounded; his wife expressed her appreciation and sympathy by nodsand smiles directed toward the baby.
 Others passing through the car also paused at sight of her.
 A stout, aggressive man, of the sort that have prosperity written all over them, and a young lady possessing suspiciously much hair and coquettish brown eyes, stopped their lively flirtation, the result of a few hours' acquaintance, and forgot their worship of Venus in paying homage to this Ceres.

-The flirtatious girl sat down opposite the baby and contemplated it with wonder, shaking her head from side to side to signify that it was beyond her comprehension.
-The corpulent man came and went, sometimes stopping only to make grimaces at the little one, and again presenting it with an apple, a card, or some other trifle.
+The flirtations girl sat down opposite the baby and contemplated it with wonder, shaking her head from side to side to signify that it was beyond her comprehension.
+The corpulent man came and went, sometimes stopping only to make grimaces at the little one, and again presenting it with an apple, a card, or some

-"Say, you little shaver," he said, in response to its gurgling thanks for an especially attractive picture, "you're all right, aren't you."
+"Say, you little shaver," he said, in response to its gurgling thanks for an especially attractive picture, 'you're all right, aren't you."

-A young girl of seventeen or eighteen, who had also joined the group, stood with shining eyes and clasped hands, oblivious to all but the mother and child.

-Just at this moment, when all were looking on with full hearts, a colossal matron invaded the sanctuary, declaiming vigorously as to the extent of her thirst and at once ordered a glass of beer.
+A young girl of seventeen or eighteen, who had also joined the group, stood with shining eyes and clasped hands, oblivious to all but the mother and declaiming vigorously as to the extent of her thirst and at once ordered a glass of beer.
 But just as she was in the act of raising the glass to her lips she espied the Hungarian and her little Maria.

+Just at this moment, when all were looking on with full hearts, a colossal matron invaded the sanctuary,